Itayventura/Itayventura/README.md

 - contributed to an open source project
 - designed an employee management system implemented as a Spring boot web application.
 [Notifier](https://github.com/Itayventura/Notifier) is a RESTful service that has a feature of sending messages in the company.
 Entities are managed by hibernate ORM, an embedded database is created by a script written in SQL.
 <br></br>

+#### 2016-2020 &ensp; Bs.c Computer Science @ Tel Aviv University
+- [Doctor’s Delay](https://github.com/Itayventura/DoctorsDelay) - designed and implemented an app for tracking delays for doctor’s appointments.
+There are two main functions in the app: REPORT DELAY, REQUEST DELAY.
+The user may ask for the current delay of a specific doctor, or ask for a predicted delay for his future next appointment.
+The prediction made by analyzing past delays using ML algorithm.
+The project included front-end, backend and server-side implementation.
+Used Java for implementing the services, MySQL server for the clinic data and Linux environments.
+- [Who wants to be a millionaire](https://github.com/Itayventura/WhoWantsToBeAMillionaire) - designed and implemented a Trivia Game system which manages a music questionnaire and decides who the next millionaire is.
+Used MySQL for storing the data and Python for the service implementation and data collection.
+  <br></br>
 #### Who am I?
 - I have in-depth understanding of data structures and related algorithms, object-oriented programming and design
 - I have deep knowledge in RDBMS, designed and implemented from scratch database for apps in Java and Python.